4n4c0nd4RSA/luno_trader/README.md

 ### Easy Install (Recommended for Windows Users)

 1. Navigate to the project folder
-2. Double-click on `windows_install.bat` to install all necessary components
+2. Double-click on `install.bat` to install all necessary components

 Note: The Easy Install method automatically sets up the environment variables for you, so you can skip the "Setting Up Environment Variables" section below.